 Meaning of baptism and communion.

 there are chapters that explain it clearly.
-“Therefore a man shall leave his father and mother and cling to his wife and both shall become one flesh” (Matthew 19:5).
+“Therefore, a man shall leave his father and mother and cling to his wife, and both shall become one flesh” (Matthew 19:5).
 The church requires a number of conditions prior to administering the marriage sacrament.
-The bride and groom must at first be Christian and at the time of marriage , the groom are not under the state of discipline or penance when sometimes Christians are banned to participate In the communion ceremony because of having committed any serious fault like adultery, fornication, murder , theft , violence and any kind of bad behavior.
+The bride and groom must at first be Christian and at the time of marriage, the groom is not under the state of discipline or penance when sometimes Christians are banned to participate in the communion ceremony because of having committed any serious fault like adultery, fornication, murder, theft, violence and any kind of bad behavior.
 When the same repeated mistake is noticed after confessing in private with the pastor, the parish council makes a decision to postpone or cancel the marriage ceremony until all of the conditions are met.
 It is evident that the pastor or deacon who is placed under the state of discipline cannot be authorized to perform the marriage sacrament.
 Secret marriage is not tolerated in the kimbanguist church.
 The marriage sacrament must be administered by a pastor in front of all congregations.
 In the other hand, the congregation must be informed ahead of time by the groom who are about to be married.
 Practically, the religious marriage is solemnized after the customary marriage.
 Before marriage the groom may not have any sexual intercourse.
 Kimbanguist church only recognizes monogamous marriage.
 Polygamy is not admitted.
 Spouses are required to love each other for life.
 Having sworn allegiance to one another, the couple must far themselves out of adultery relying only on your spouse.
 In fact, kimbanguist cannot divorce.
-However, In practice there has been times when mistakes occur as we can name some like adultery , attempt of murder, poisoning ect…… in these cases the church may serve as mediator In order to bring back the harmony but does not pronounce separation.
-As a result they may decide to live separately on their own.
-But with both parties consents, or after death, the other partner can remarry religiously.
+However, in practice there has been times when mistakes occur as we can name some like adultery, attempt of murder, poisoning etc.…… in these cases the church may serve as mediator in order to bring back the harmony but does not pronounce separation.
+As a result, they may decide to live separately on their own.
+But with both parties' consents, and after death, the other partner can remarry religiously.
 The church offers moral and spiritual assistance in case of any difficulties.
-Any non monogamous marital union debases and alienates those who contract it.
+Any non-monogamous marital union debases and alienates those who contract it.
 Polygamy violates the dignity of men and women and causes enormous social problems in the society.
 In fact, God gave both Adam and Eve the opportunity to live in togetherness.
 That indicates God’s intentions about marriage.
-God never allowed all forms of non monogamous marriage.
-There is also a fact that in every society, polygamists is only intentional to people’s minds.
+God never allowed all forms of non-monogamous marriage.
+There is also a fact that in every society, polygamists are only intentional to people’s minds.